 The expanded use of hydraulic fracturing as a recovery technique employed in oil and natural gas drilling has given rise to increased public scrutiny over potential environmental impacts.
-Alvopetro completed a hydraulic fracture stimulation of its 183(1) well on Block 183 in 2019 and Alvopetro's future development plans for the Murucututu field include plans for hydraulic fracture stimulations which are dependent on necessary regulatory approvals.
+Alvopetro completed hydraulic fracture stimulations of both the 183(1) well and the 197(1) on the Murucututu natural gas field.
+Alvopetro's future development include plans for hydraulic fracture stimulations which are dependent on necessary regulatory approvals.
 Delays in obtaining these approvals may result in delays in the Company's operational plans which may impact its business and future cash flows.
 In addition, Alvopetro anticipates that there will be a trend towards changing and increased regulatory requirements concerning hydraulic fracturing in the future, in Brazil and internationally.
 Changes to these regulatory requirements may impact Alvopetro's business requiring it to expend additional costs to comply with future regulatory requirements or, in the future, resulting in it being unable to carry out hydraulic fracturing operations, which may lessen the volume of oil and gas that could otherwise be produced which could have a material impact on the Company.